-Name, Address(1), Age and Position(s) with Company Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Public Directorships Held by Officer During the Past 5 Years Keith S. Franz Age: 53 Managing Director, Chief Financial Officer and Treasurer Since 2011 Keith S. Franz has served as the Company's Chief Financial Officer and Treasurer since 2011.
+Name, Address (1) , Age and Position(s) with Company Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Public Directorships Held by Officer During the Past 5 Years Keith S. Franz Age: 54 Managing Director, Chief Financial Officer and Treasurer Since 2011 Keith S. Franz has served as the Company's Chief Financial Officer and Treasurer since 2011.
 Mr. Franz is principally responsible for the Company's financial and day-to-day operating activities.
 Mr. Franz is also the Chief Financial Officer of CIM, the Company's registered investment advisor.
 Mr. Franz joined CION Investments in March 2009 and was formerly the Vice President of Finance and Accounting and then a Senior Vice President and Principal Financial Officer through 2011.
 Prior to joining CION Investments, Mr. Franz was a senior executive for a business advisory and consulting firm from 2008 to 2009, the Vice President of Corporate Finance for a large publicly traded company from 2004 through 2008 and a Senior Audit Manager with E&Y, LLP in their assurance and business advisory group from 1991 through 2004.
 Mr. Franz received a B.S. from Binghamton University and is a certified public accountant and a Series 27 Financial and Operations principal.
-None 19
+None

-Name,

-Address(1), Term of

-Age and Office and

-Position(s) Length of

-with Company Time Served Pri
+Name, Address(1), Age and Position(s) with Company